Warnings and Gallery

 - If the burner doesn’t light solidly, give it more propane pressure on the regulator.

-- Always turn the gas off at the tank.
+- Always turn the gas off at the regulator followed by the tank.
+This will prevent vapor-lock.

 - The forge will stay hot for a long time after you turn it off.